ruslanlap/Automating-NEWUSERSSH-Key-Exchange/README.md

-#  User Setup Script ✨
+#  User Setup Script and connect with ssh✨

 [What it does ]